shounakd56/Image-Caption-Generation-using-Deep-Learning/README.md

 # Image Caption Generation using Deep Learning

+The goal of this project is to utilize Deep Learning techniques to generate descriptive captions for images.
+In order to achieve better results, the final model employs a combination of the VGG19 architecture, LSTM (Long Short-Term Memory), and NLP (Natural Language Processing) techniques.
+This fusion enables the model to leverage the powerful visual features extracted by VGG19 and generate coherent and contextually relevant captions using the LSTM and NLP components.

 Week 1 :

 Started with learning basic python libraries such as Pandas & Numpy for data analysis